 If dust does creep into your camera body and falls on your sensor without you realizing, you’ll be welcomed by dark spots in your photos when you look at them later.
 This can be very frustrating but luckily is pretty easy to fix with the use of a photo editor.

 Most professional photo editors offer a handy healing or spot fixing tool that is perfect for removing unwanted specks of dust from your photos.
 All it takes is a few clicks and you’re done.
-To see which photo editors fit your needs the most, check out some online resources comparing various such editors and then see which one you like more.
+To see which photo editors fit your needs the most, check out some online resources comparing the best photo editor and then see which one you like more.

 Photo editors are also great in making dull shots look much better.
 So if you failed to follow the tips mentioned above and ended up with underexposed photos, you will be able to fix them a good deal with a capable photo editor, provided that you shot them in RAW.